MRRI Presents at Delaware Estuary Summit

 MRRI GIS Specialist Attends the New Jersey Association for Floodplain Management’s 19th Annual Conference

 Last week MRRI’s GIS Specialist Christopher Blackley attended the New Jersey Association for Floodplain Management 19th annual conference in Atlantic City, New Jersey.
 This conference brings together over 500 flood management experts from a variety of backgrounds to collaborate and share their experiences with mitigating floods.
-On the first day Christopher attended Flood Management Training that … Read more
+On the first day Christopher attended Flood Management Training … Read more

 MRRI Scientists Present at Restore America’s Estuaries 2024 Coastal & Estuarine Summit